Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/build_an_asset_using_the_axway_central_cli.md

 ## Create an asset

-An asset represents one or more API Services (i.e. grouping) across multiple user or customer defined contexts.
+An asset represents one or more API services (i.e. grouping) across multiple user or customer defined contexts.

 The following is an example of how a DevOps user can run a CLI command to create an asset.